blakazulu/search-mcp/README.md

     "exclude": "Glob patterns to skip (in addition to hardcoded excludes).", "respectGitignore": "If true, also excludes files matching .gitignore.", "maxFileSize": "Skip files larger than this.
-Supports: '500KB', '1MB', '2MB'.", "maxFiles": "Warn if project exceeds this many files."
+Supports: '500KB', '1MB', '2MB'.", "maxFiles": "Warn if project exceeds this many files.", "docPatterns": "Glob patterns for documentation files.",
+    "indexDocs": "If true, index docs with prose-optimized chunking.", "enhancedToolDescriptions": "If true, add AI hints to tool descriptions."
   }
 }
 ```